mathpathconsole/mathpath/README.md

 # What is the Mathpath: Math solver

 *Mathpath: Math solver is an advanced mathematical solver application that running on Windows and Android platforms.
 The capability to solve problem are algebra to differential equations, vector fields.
-And 2D + 3D + Dataset graphs{column-line-dot} displays.* **And it does not need any internet connection to solve problems.** *Also Mathpath solver is widely open-source project to reach anyone and programming their own solver application.*
+And 2D + 3D + Dataset graphs{column-line-dot} displays.* **And it does not need any internet connection to solve problems.** *Also Mathpath solver is full open-source project to reach anyone and programming their own solver application.*

 *Mathpath uses symbolic computing. (below sample image)*